Epersea/cardgame/README.md

 The main goal of this project was to start programming with classes and objects.
 In order to simulate the card game, I have created the following classes and instances:
 - Class MonsterCard, including a method for creating a certain number of monster cards with random values.
 - Class IngredientCard, with a similar method.
 - Class Deck: to create a Deck object, we need to specify the number of each type of card, which are created and added to our new object.
-The `shuffle()` method combine both types of cards in a single array, sorted at random.
+The `shuffle()` method combines both types of cards in a single array, sorted at random.
-- Class Hand: each instance of this object includes a certain number of cards, already shuffled at random.
-It has a number of methods that allow us to execute different features of the gameplay: redistribute cards (to ensure the initial hand doesn't satisfy the winning condition), get total number of ingredient cards, get an array of different ingredients, check if any ingredient is repeated, get the monsters with the highest and lowest attack score and get the highest defense score.
+- Class Hand: each instance of this object includes a certain number of cards.
+When instanciating it, the cards are already shuffled.
+It has a series of methods that allow us to execute different features of the gameplay: redistribute cards (to ensure the initial hand doesn't satisfy the winning condition), get total number of ingredient cards, get an array of different ingredients, check if any ingredient is repeated, get the monsters with the highest and lowest attack score and get the highest defense score.
 - Class Player: this is a child class from Hand.
 Each player has a name and a hand of cards that inherit Hand's methods.
-It also has a number of methods of its own, that come together to allow us to play a full round: pick a card from the deck, swap a repeated ingredient, attack with a monster and steal an opponent's card.
+It also has a number of methods of its own, that come together to allow us to play a full round: pick a card from the deck, swap a weak monster, swap a repeated ingredient, attack with a monster and steal an opponent's card.

 ## Player behaviour
-Alas, our player's aren't very intelligent yet and can't learn on their own.
+Alas, our players aren't very intelligent yet and can't learn on their own.
 In each round, they follow the same logic:
-- If they don't have at least 7 cards in their deck, they pick cards from the deck until they satisfy the condition.
+- If they have less than 7 cards in their deck, they pick cards from the deck until they reach 7.
 - If they have 3 ingredients or less, they discard their weakest monster and get a card from the deck.
 - If they have repeated ingredients, they discard one of the repeats and get a card from the deck.
 - If none of the conditions above are true, they pick their strongest monster and go to battle.

 ## Challenges and future improvements
-This is just a first draft of what a card game program could be –the next obvious step is adding and user interface that lets the user play with a virtual opponent.
+This is just a first draft of what a card game program could be –the next obvious step is adding and user interface that lets an user play with a virtual opponent.

-Another obvious area of development is the rules of the game itself, for instance, adding new card classes and properties.
+Another obvious area of development is the rules of the game itself, for instance, adding new card types and properties.

 Finally, this could benefit from some probability analysis to ensure is as playable as possible.
+As it stands now, it seems to produce a mix of short games, longer games and ties.